imgag/ngs-bits/doc/tools/SomaticQC.md

 ### SomaticQC tool help
-	SomaticQC (0.1-782-ge325449)
+	SomaticQC (2018_06-13-ge04b5e6)

 	Calculates QC metrics based on tumor-normal pairs.

 	SomaticQC integrates the output of the other QC tools and adds several metrics specific for tumor-normal pairs.
-The genome build form the settings file will be used during calcuation of QC metrics.
 	All tools produce qcML, a generic XML format for QC of -omics experiments, which we adapted for NGS.

 	Mandatory parameters:
 	  -tumor_bam <file>   Input tumor bam file.